rubenfiszel/master-thesis/src/rbpf.md

 where $\mathbf{x}^{-}_{t}$ is the predicted state from the previous state and the state-transition model.

-The Kalman filter keeps track of the parameters of that gaussian: the mean state and the covariance of the state which represent the uncertainty about our last prediction.
+Kalman filter keeps track of the parameters of that gaussian: the mean state and the covariance of the state which represents the uncertainty about our last prediction.
 The mean of that distribution is also the best current state estimation of the filter.

 By keeping track of the uncertainty, we can optimally combine the normals by knowing what importance to give to the difference between the expected sensor data and the actual sensor data.
 That factor is the Kalman gain.